-The Company's critical processes and businesses could be disrupted by events including cyber attacks, failure or loss of access to technology and/or associated data, military conflicts, acts of terror, natural disasters, severe weather events and infectious disease.
+The Company's critical processes and businesses could be disrupted by events including cyberattacks, failure or loss of access to technology and/or associated data, military conflicts, acts of terror, natural disasters, severe weather events and infectious disease.
 The Company maintains a resilience program designed to provide for operational resilience and enable it to respond to and recover critical processes and supporting assets in the event of a disruption impacting the Company's people, technology, facilities and third parties.
-The key elements of the Company's resilience program include business continuity and technical recovery planning, and testing both internally and with critical third parties to validate recovery capability in accordance with business requirements.
+The key elements of the Company's resilience program include business continuity management, technology disaster recovery, third-party resilience and key business service resilience.
+Resilience testing is performed both internally and with critical third parties to validate recovery capability in accordance with business requirements.
 Business units within the Morgan Stanley Group maintain business continuity plans, including identifying processes and strategies to continue business critical processes during a business continuity incident.
 The business units also test the documented preparation to provide a reasonable expectation that, during a business continuity incident, the business unit will be able to continue its critical business processes and limit the impact of the incident to the Morgan Stanley Group and its clients.
 Technical recovery plans are maintained for critical technology assets and detail the steps to be implemented to recover from a disruption impacting the assets' primary location.
 Disaster recovery testing is performed to validate the recovery capability of these critical technology assets.

-The Company maintains a programme that oversees our cyber and information security risks leveraging the Morgan Stanley Group wide program.
-Our cybersecurity and information security policies, procedures and technologies are designed to protect the Company's information assets against unauthorised disclosure, modification or misuse and are also designed to address regulatory requirements.
-These policies and procedures cover a broad range of areas, including: identification of internal and external threats, access control, data security, protective controls, detection of malicious or unauthorised activity, incident response and recovery planning.
+The Company's Cybersecurity and Information Security Framework, which includes policies, procedures and technologies, is designed to protect the Company's environment from operational risk failures due to actions of a malicious cyber actor.
+This includes protecting the Company's own data, client data and the Company's employees' data against unauthorised disclosure, modification or misuse and is designed to address regulatory requirements.
+This framework covers a broad range of areas, including identification of internal and external threats, access control, data security, protective controls, detection of malicious or unauthorised activity, incident response and recovery planning.

-Operational risk (Continued)
+Operational risk (continued)

 In connection with its ongoing operations, the Company utilises third-party suppliers, and anticipates that such usage will continue and may increase in the future.
 These services include, for example, outsourced processing and support functions and consulting and other professional services.
-The Company's risk-based approach to managing exposure to these services includes the execution of due diligence, implementation of service level and other contractual agreements, consideration of operational risk and ongoing monitoring of third-party suppliers' performance.
+The Company's risk-based approach to managing exposure to these services includes the execution of due diligence, implementation of service-level and other contractual agreements, consideration of operational risk and ongoing monitoring of third-party suppliers' performance.
 The Company maintains a third-party risk program which is designed to align with its risk tolerance and meet regulatory requirements.
 The program includes governance, policies, procedures, and enabling technology.
 The third-party risk program includes the adoption of appropriate risk management controls and practices throughout the third-party management lifecycle to manage the risk of service failure, risk of data loss and reputational risk, among others.